openknowledgebe/diplohack-brussels-website/README.md

     - function
     - organisation
     - website
-- Showcases: Showcases are individual application which you want to show on your website (for example the Projects of last year's event)
+- Showcases: Showcases are individual applications which you want to show on your website (for example the projects of last year's event)
     - id
     - name
     - priority